Franz Liszt was the greatest sight reader who ever lived.

 Quotes courtesy of www.materialized.com/liszt

-Includes sight reading for piano, singing, guitar and wind instruments:
+Includes sight reading for piano, singing, guitar, violin and wind instruments:

 We'll never send spam or share your email address.